For Novice Class you will need:

 Front clip harnesses are useful for training your dog to walk on a loose leash.
 The clip in the front by the heck helps to redirect the dog to you when he pulls.
 A harness also reduces your dog’s chances of getting hurt from pressure on the trachea when pulling.

-The Gentle Leader is lightweight and redirects the dogs head.
-The Walk N Train Head Halter is more sturdy and in addition to redirecting the dog’s head it, closes around the dog’s mouth when the dog pulls.
+Gentle Leader is lightweight and redirects the dogs head.
+The Walk N Train Head Halter is more sturdy.
+In addition to redirecting the dog’s head it, closes around the dog’s mouth when the dog pulls and has an extra attachment to the collar.

 Chews and Toys: